Communicating Through a Pandemic: A Chronicle of Experiences, Lessons Learned, and a Vision for the Future

 There is one common thread that runs through all we have experienced though: the role that communication has played in managing this pandemic.
 Whether we are talking about communication about the virus and mitigation strategies, communication with friends and family, the urgent crisis that is mis- and dis-information, our complex and diffuse media environment, or new workplace communication strategies, communication has been front and center in this pandemic.

-The role of communication has been integral to the success and failure of our ability to respond, adapt, and begin to recover—as individuals, communities, and countries, all co-exiting in an interconnected global ecosystem.
-Issues such as preparedness, misinformation, literacy and comprehension of virus and vaccine science, health equity, and mental health have all gained increased awareness during this time.
+The role of communication has been integral to the success and failure of our ability to respond and adapt to and begin to recover from this pandemic—as individuals, communities, and countries, all co-exiting in an interconnected global ecosystem.
+As a result, issues such as preparedness, misinformation, literacy and comprehension of virus and vaccine science, health equity and mental health have all gained increased awareness during this time.

-After living through these past couple of years, and seeing both personally and professionally how important communication has been to the success—and failure—of responding to this pandemic, I see the need for an easy-to-read guide about this period of time that can help public health professionals, marketers and health communicators, and policy makers alike understand the COVID-19 pandemic, learn from it, and plan for future emergencies that may require similar skill sets and response approaches.
+After living through these past couple of years, and seeing both personally and professionally the important role that communication has played during this pandemic, I see the need for an easy-to-read guide about this period of time that may help public health professionals, marketers and health communicators, and policy makers alike understand the COVID-19 pandemic, learn from it, and plan for future emergencies.

-Unpacking the many and varied roles that communication has played over the course of this pandemic can help us understand what we have been through, what has worked well, what we have struggled with, and what we need to do better personally in our lives and collectively in our communities in order to be able to address more successfully pandemics that we face in the future.
+Unpacking the many and varied roles that communication has played over the course of this pandemic can help us understand what we have been through, what has worked well, and what we have struggled with—personally in our lives and collectively in our communities—in order to be able to address future pandemics more successfully.

 It will help us learn from this experience and get better at communicating through pandemics in the future.